 - Prepare your pie tin(s) – if you use non-stick, they won’t need any preparation, otherwise lightly flour the inside.

-- Rub the butter into the flour mix until the mixture resembles breadcrumbs.
+- Rub the cold, cubed butter into the flour mix until the mixture resembles breadcrumbs.

 - Add and stir in the sugar and lime zest.

-- Lightly beat the egg and add to the dry ingredients.
-Add the lime juice (and water if required).
+- Lightly beat the egg and add, with the lime juice (+ water if required), to the dry ingredients.

-- Mix with a flat knife until it comes together as a dough.
+- Mix together with a flat-bladed knife until it comes together as a dough.

-- Dust your hands with corn flour and gently knead the dough to ensure it is evenly blended.
+- Dust your hands with corn flour and gently but briefly knead the dough to ensure it is evenly blended.

-- Roll the dough (inside the cling film sheets) out to a thickness of about ½ cm.
-Re-flour if it starts to stick to the cling film.
+- Roll the dough out to a thickness of about ½ cm.
+Re-flour if it starts to stick to either the rolling pin or cling film.

 - Now chill the pastry in the fridge for about half an hour in the tins, to allow to rest.

-- Line the pastry cases with baking paper and fill with a layer of baking beans.
+- Line the pastry cases with baking paper (that has been scrunched and then unfolded) and then fill with a layer of baking beans.

-- Blind bake for 10 minutes with the baking beans and then remove the beans and bake for a further 5 to 10 minutes until the pastry is golden.
+- Bake for a further 5 to 10 minutes until the pastry is golden and dry.

 - Remove from the oven and allow to cool completely.

-- Squeeze the citrus fruit and sieve the juice to remove any fibrous bits.
+- Squeeze the oranges and limes and sieve the juice to remove any fibrous bits.
 You should have approximately 450 ml fruit juice.
 If you have less, top up with a little extra orange juice.

-- Put the corn flour into a small bowl, add a little of the juice and mix into a smooth, quite liquid paste.
+- Put the corn starch into a small bowl and add a little of the juice.
+Mix into a smooth, but quite liquid paste.

 - Pour the rest of the fruit juice into a clean saucepan and add the sugar.

-- Add the cornflour paste to the pan and stir well to combine.
+- Add the corn starch paste to the pan and stir well to combine.

 - Gently heat the mixture, stirring continually, until the mixture thickens and comes to a simmer.